Senate Confirms Taiwo Oyedele as Minister of State for Finance

 Sunday Aborisade in Abuja

-The Senate on Wednesday confirmed the nomination of Professor Taiwo Oyedele as Minister of State for Finance after a screening session in which the renowned tax expert pledged to pursue fiscal reforms aimed at improving government revenue, ensuring realistic budgeting and strengthening the country’s economic management framework.
+The Senate yesterday confirmed the nomination of Taiwo Oyedele as Minister of State for Finance after a screening session in which the renowned tax expert pledged to pursue fiscal reforms aimed at improving government revenue, ensuring realistic budgeting and strengthening the country’s economic management framework.

 Oyedele, a former Chairman of the Presidential Fiscal Policy and Tax Reforms Committee, was confirmed after lawmakers expressed confidence in his competence, experience and track record in fiscal policy reform.